varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 Once the projects are built the next step in the process is to execute the packages and load the data.
 The following sections will walk you through navigating to the default output folder, finding the projects and executing them.

 > [!NOTE]
 > This article will assume your output folder is in the default location.
 This can be changed in the properties of the BimlStudio project itself.
-You can find this by going to [Logical View], [Right-Click] the BimlStudio project, and choosing [Properties].
-From here select [Build] on the left menu and look at the [Output Path] setting.
+You can find this by going to Logical View, Right-Click the BimlStudio project, and choosing *Properties*.
+From here select *Build* on the left menu and look at the Output Path setting.

 > [!IMPORTANT]
-> If you are using settings besides the default proceed straight to [Step 3] manually navigating to your custom output folder.
+> If you are using settings besides the default proceed straight to Step 3 manually navigating to your custom output folder.

 1. Open Visual Studio 2019 or SQL Server Development Tools (SSDT).
    > [!TIP]
    > If you are unsure as to what version of SSDT you require, please refer to the link below.
    > [Download SQL Server Data Tools (SSDT) for Visual Studio](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-ver15)

-1. Click [File] -> [Open] -> [Project/Solution...]
+1. Click File -> Open -> Project/Solution...
    > [!TIP]
    > [Ctrl] + [Shift] + [O] = Open Project/Solution